42sol-eu/hands_scaphoid/docs/windows-shells.md

 ## Requirements

-- **PowerShellShell**: Works on any Windows system with PowerShell installed
+- **PowerShell**: Works on any Windows system with PowerShell installed
 - **WslShell**: Requires Windows Subsystem for Linux (WSL) to be installed and configured

 ## Platform Behavior